UVC wands kill viruses. They're also a 'major safety issue,' experts warn

 "We know that UVC is a proven way to help eliminate dangerous bacteria and viruses in water, air and on surfaces," says Karen Willis, NEMA's industry director for lighting systems.
 "Nevertheless, in the midst of COVID-19, we are concerned about proliferation of UVC disinfecting devices being sold with uncertain safety features and incomplete operating instructions."

+The FDA is now warning consumers about UVC lights, too, with new guidance issued just last week.

+"UVC lamps used for disinfection purposes may pose potential health and safety risks depending on the UVC wavelength, dose, and duration of radiation exposure," the guidance reads.
+"The risk may increase if the unit is not installed properly or used by untrained individuals.

-One potential source of risk is older, mercury-based UVC lamps.
-Lamps like those emit ozone that can be toxic to the lungs -- but newer, UVC LED lamps are a potential hazard, as well.
+One potential source of risk is older, mercury-based UVC lamps, as well as lamps that emit ozone, which can be toxic to the lungs -- but newer, UVC LED lamps are a potential hazard, as well.
 The biggest concern, UL's experts say, are uncontained devices like light wands that could potentially expose a user's eyes or skin to the invisible UVC light at close range, causing damage.
 UL is unwilling to certify wands like those due to the high risk in an uncontrolled home setting.

 "This is a hazard you can't see," explains Pamela Gwynn, principal engineer for UL's Life and Health Sciences related to medical equipment.
 "They're not toys.
 They're not instantaneous.
 There has to be some time for the device to be in place for it to be able to do the work it's intended to.